Published On: February 1, 2025By

 In other words, the easier it is for people to find and use clear, relevant, actionable information throughout their relationship with your organization, the more likely they are to choose and use your products, again and again.

-And they’re likely to recommend your brand to others – a bonus “multiplier” effect!
+Plus, they’re likely to recommend your brand to others – a bonus multiplier effect!

 This is why thoughtful, targeted customer education strategies make a massive difference.
 Yet, surprisingly few organizations focus on customer training as a way to achieve strategic advantage.

-It’s especially true in the high-technology industry.
-For example, look at marketing automation provider, Marketo.
+However, one corner of the business world understands how to get this strategy right: software customer education in the high-tech industry.
+For inspiration, consider marketing automation platform provider, Marketo.
 The company’s CEO, Phil Fernandez agrees that lack of customer education is a serious obstacle.

 In fact, he says, “The single biggest growth limiter for our market is customer education,” because the market is still “in the learning and skill-building phase.”

-This raises a critical question – In dynamic industries like software and technology, who should be responsible for educating prospects and customers?
+This raises a critical question: In dynamic industries like technology, who should be responsible for educating customers?

-Sales representatives can’t be expected to carry the entire load – especially in an era where 67% of the typical B2B buyer journey has shifted to digital interactions and content.
+Sales representatives can’t be expected to carry the entire load for software customer education – especially in an era where 67% of the typical B2B buyer journey has shifted to digital interactions and content.

 But online channels have their own risks.
 Research shows that when today’s tech-savvy prospects encounter a weak digital experience, they’re much less likely to complete a purchase – even if the brand is a market leader.